 A ‘Sport Physiotherapist’ is a Physiotherapist who has completed the Diploma in Sport Physiotherapy through Sport Physiotherapy Canada (a Division of the Canadian Physiotherapy Association).
 The Diploma holder has experience in the care of athletes of all levels, be it the high performance national or provincial level athlete, or the everyday active Canadian.
 The education system of SPC allows the physiotherapist to gain experience and education through courses in areas such as athletic taping, protective equipment, emergency care, concussion management and exercise prescription.
 Physiotherapists gain valuable field experience towards their Diploma by working closely with experienced therapists in a mentorship program.

-The skills of a Sport Physiotherapist include athletic taping, functional return to sport training, exercise physiology, sport massage, and concussion evaluation and management.
-The Sport Physiotherapist has the skills and ability to work with sport organizations to help establish a comprehensive medical support system for an organization, whether it is at the grassroots level or the high performance level.
+To summarize, the skills of a Sport Physiotherapist include athletic taping, functional return to sport training, exercise physiology, sport massage, and concussion evaluation and management.
+They have the skills and ability to work with sport organizations to help establish a comprehensive medical support system for an organization, whether it is at the grassroots level or the high performance level.
 Many of the Diploma holders in Sport Physiotherapy have worked with Canada’s top athletes at all levels of sport.
-Sport Physiotherapists work at local, provincial, national and world championships and join Canada’s Mission Staff at such events as the Commonwealth Games, the Pan American Games, the World University Games and the Olympic Games.

 It is important to note that the word ‘trainer’ is used in reference to someone working with a team or sport who provides a variety of support services to the team.
-The trainer may be a Sport Physiotherapy Canada Certificate or Diploma holder or a physiotherapist or athletic therapist.
-They may also have no formal medical training other than a first aid certificate and knowledge of the sport.
+The trainer may be a Sport Physiotherapy Canada Certificate or Diploma holder or a physiotherapist, chiropractor, or athletic therapist.
+Some trainers may have no formal medical training other than a first aid certificate and knowledge of the sport.
 It is important to know the qualifications of potential medical staff prior to engaging their services.
 Physiotherapists are licensed through provincial colleges and SPC qualified physiotherapists can be found through its website.